Review & Rating

 The Ruvati faucets we examined were found to be good-quality stainless and brass faucets with robust cartridge valves from Kerox Kft, a Hungarian manufacturer.
 Other faucet brands known to use this cartridge include

-The faucets are available in just two finishes: brushed nickel and polished chrome.
-There is not option for any special finishes.
+The faucets are available in just four finishes: brushed nickel, oil rubbed bronze, polished chrome and stainless steel.
+Not every faucet is available in all three finishes.
+There is no option for any special finishes.

-On May 28, 2016 we notified Ruvati it was required by 10 C.F.R. §429.12 to file certificates of compliance with the Department of Energy.
+On May 28, 2016 we notified Ruvati by e-mail it was required by 10 C.F.R. §429.12 to file certificates of compliance with the Department of Energy.
 The company responded on June 6, 2016 that "We just started our filing process with DOE and are waiting for confirmation.".
-However, as of the date of this report the certificates are still not on file.
+However, as of the date of this report, nearly two years later, the certificates are still not on file.
 Faucets not on file with the Department of Energy are not legal for sale in the U.S.

 The company has been in business for just a few years.
 It has had a good start, but there is no guarantee that it will still be around a few years from now.
 Most new faucet companies, like new companies of all kinds, fail in the first few years.
 And, China-Marketeers like Ruvati are, we think, facing increasing price competition from even newer companies, and from the exploding number of China-based e-tailers jumping into the faucet business.
 One of the established China-Marketeers, FSA Imports, seller of the Fontaine brand, has already failed, and we anticipate more closings over the next five years.